 Big data is undoubtedly a step forward in risk intelligence and analytics.
-But it is the ability to view external sources of data in context that is going to bring particular added value in future, linking and exploiting data for the benefit of insurers.
+But it is the ability to view external sources of data in context that is going to bring particular added value in future, the data linking technology, so as to exploit data for the benefit of insurers.

 Consider that an insurer needs to make sure individual entities or individuals can be resolved to a single data point.
 That sounds like a simple thing.
 But can you confidentially or confidently identify individuals across your different databases?
 If data is really old and addresses haven’t been updated for many years, it’s sometimes very difficult to match a John Smith from 2016 to a record from John Smith 2010.
 John Smith (or Jane Smith) may have moved addresses three times in that period.
 Incomplete records can also be caused by customers mis-keying or mis-stating information in their application.

 Can you identify addresses correctly?
-Can you identity households?
+Can you identify households?
 These elements will all result in better analytics if you can correctly match and align the data points together across all your datasets.

 For an insurer that wants to make sure there’s a good balance between precision and recall, we pull the data sets together for analytics.

 One way to understand big data is that of a “data pipe” that requires filtering and plumbing to ensure that the right data is received at the right time.
 This is an extremely high level view but it is one of the core functions of LexID®: to recall the correct ID data and filter out “dirty” data, to ensure data quality that really relates to the real world.

 LexisNexis Risk Solutions uses a proprietary data linking technology in combination with our own unique identifier, the LexID®, to resolve, match and manage information for over 50 million UK consumer identities and 270 million US consumer identities.
 This patented linking and clustering method is the machine behind many LexisNexis products that leverage authentication, verification and other identity management capabilities.